Contact us today

 Within easy reach of your lodge are opportunities to horse-ride, kayak, cycle or go fishing, as well as boat navigations to nearby glaciers.
 There are also plenty of walking opportunities, with various trail heads a relatively short drive away.
 One of the best trails leads up Cerro Benítez, from where stunning views to Laguna Sofía abound.
 Condors can often be seen from the nearby mirador.
 The Cueva del Milodón offers some insight into the human and geological history of the far south.
 Go early to avoid the tour groups.

-Torres del Paine is unique in being home to all off the different landscapes of Patagonia in one small area.
-As you drive out of Puerto Natales the landscape changes, becoming increasingly mountainous and dramatic as you approach the Paine massif.
+Torres del Paine is unique in being home to all of the different landscapes of Patagonia in one small area; pampa, glaciers, forest and mountains.
+As you drive out of Puerto Natales the landscape changes, becoming increasingly dramatic as you approach the Paine massif.
 The main range is unmistakable when it first comes into view, there are lots of photo opportunities as you travel.
 Stay in a hotel just outside the park boundary but with amazing views of the mountains.

 Today is flexbile as you enter the national park for the first time, but you might like to walk through dwarf beech forests to a spectacular viewpoint over Glacier Grey.
 The southern shores of Lago Grey are also home to beautiful, mature beech forest.
 It is a short walk through here to get to the beach, where you might be treated to the sight of icebergs floating close to shore.
 Another option is take a boat trip up to the surface of the glacier, hopefully seeing huge chunks of ice calving into the lake.
 There are also routes in the southern foothills of the park, as well as others to waterfalls and viewpoints over the main mountain massif.